| Trait | Info |

 Redcap Chicken Scientific Name

 Redcaps are members of the Phasianidae family.
-This family contains species like partridges, pheasants, peacocks, quail, and jungle fowl, which are descendants of the domestic chicken.
+This family contains species like partridges, pheasants, peacocks, quail, and jungle fowl, from which the domestic chicken descends.
 Some scientists believe turkeys also belong to Phasianidae, but many place them in the Meleagrididae family.

 This stunning chicken is well-known for its famous comb, which is large, bright red, and has many points, making it look like a crown.
 Additionally, they have bright red ears and wattles, and their plumage is generally a combination of light brown and black, with one color being more dominant.